whiteblock/gossipsub-tests/README.md

 Within the following test series, we will be testing libp2p's go implementation of [gossipsub](https://github.com/libp2p/go-libp2p-pubsub/blob/master/gossipsub.go).

+Additional testing considerations can be viewed within the [following document](https://hackmd.io/jxR_jnWMRW6Zy9Rgb7kqdg).
+Please feel free to provide any feedback or commentary and contribute to these efforts however you see fit.

 ## Overview
 The network is segmented into X number of shards.
 Every ~10 minutes, validators are randomly assigned to a shard, so the stress point is observing and testing the ability of validators to subscribe to new topics and send/receive messages pertaining to this new topic in an adequate amount of time.